MCassetti/MCassetti.github.io/_posts/2018-07-06-project-benson.md

 3. NY Crime Statistics

 ### Tools
+Four major tools were useful for this analysis
 1. Pickle
 2. Pandas
 3. Yelp Api
 5. GeoPandas

 ### Deliverable
-Top 10 Stations with highest number of candidate donors
+Top 10 station recommendations and recommendated day time of day

 ### Approach
 The goal is to form a reasonable estimate of the number of canidate donors.
 We can inference this by working backwards from the number of people that are likely to be in a NY Michelin restaraunt on a busy night.
 In order for a restaraunt to stay open and profitable, it is reasonable to say ~250 people will be at eachrestaraunt on a Friday night.
 Of those 250 people, on the conservative end, half will have commuted from a subway nearby.